taghead/burger.devourer.xyz/docs/technical_documentation.md

-# Technical Document
+# Technical Documentation

 The technical document contains documentation of actual programming components and the instructions to recreate the entire project.
 With every stable development its contents will be updated.
 For simplicity sake, if a change can be edited in rather than appended it would be good to do so.

 ## Preparing development environment

-1. Create a GitHub repository and clone it then open the folder in a terminal.
+1. Create a GitHub repository named taghead.xyz and clone it then open the folder in a terminal.

 2. Download and Install :
    - [Node.js (with npm)](https://nodejs.org/en/download/) - Used for building, development and testing.